 1672: Birth of his son Gilbert.

-1674: Second plan and model for St Paul’s Cathedral was unveiled as the first designs were not felt grand enough by the City of London Council.
-This was Greek in inspiration and was rejected by the Clergy for not being Christian enough.
+1674: Second plan and model for St Paul’s Cathedral is unveiled as the first designs were not felt grand enough by the City of London Council.
+This was Greek in inspiration and was rejected by the clergy for not being Christian enough.
 He set to work on a third design based on a Latin cross with a dome.

-1680-82: Christopher Wren becomes President of the Royal Society.
+1680-82: Christopher Wren becomes the President of the Royal Society of London.

 1682: He works on designs for the Royal Hospital, Chelsea.

-1696: He is appointed Surveyor of the Royal Naval Hospital in Greenwich, now the National Maritime Museum.
+1696: Wren is appointed Surveyor of the Royal Naval Hospital in Greenwich, now the National Maritime Museum.

 1699: Wren is appointed Surveyor of Westminster Abbey.